 Supportive family therapy can be especially helpful.
 The mania part of bipolar is often noticed by family members first.
 Family therapy empowers family members to help a person recognize symptoms, work together, and help someone cope.

 After reading this, perhaps you see yourself or a loved one on this rollercoaster.
 Living with bipolar can be scary and unpredictable.
-Find a Christian counselor in San Diego who can help you reach a proper assessment of your symptoms and form a plan.
+Find a Christian counselor at San Diego Christian Counseling who can help you reach a proper assessment of your symptoms and form a plan.
 With a mix of therapy and medication, you can reach your goals and seek to heal.

 Photos